rickballard/CoCivium/intent/README_Intent.md

 <!-- status: stub; target: 150+ words -->
 # Intent Folder

-This folder contains CoCivium’s trajectory framing, ethical commitments, and strategic intents.
+This folder contains CoCivium™’s trajectory framing, ethical commitments, and strategic intents.

 Where `/seed/` begins the story, `/intent/` defines where it wishes to go—what it refuses to become, and how it seeks to evolve with integrity.

 Intent documents are not fixed roadmaps.
 They are recurring calibration tools.
-They remind us to reflect, realign, and rearticulate purpose as CoCivium unfolds.
+They remind us to reflect, realign, and rearticulate purpose as CoCivium™ unfolds.

 ## Likely Contents